-stand the deep Web, we've determined that in some aspects it resembles the surface Web: it is large, fast-growing, and diverse.
-However, they differ in other aspects: the deep Web is more diversely distributed, is mostly structured, and suffers an inherent limitation of crawling.
+However, they differ in other aspects: The deep Web is more diversely distributed, is mostly structured, and suffers an inherent limitation of crawling.

-To support effective access to the deep Web, although the crawl-and-index techniques widely used in popular search engines have been quite successful for the surface Web, such an access model may not be appropriate for the deep Web.
-Crawling will likely encounter the limit of coverage, which seems intrinsic because of the hidden and dynamic nature of Web databases.
-Further, indexing the crawled data will likely face the barrier of structural heterogeneity across the wide range of deep Web data.
-The current keyword-based indexing (which all search engines do), while serving the surface Web pages well, will miss the schematic structure available in most Web databases.
-This situation is analogous to being limited to searching for flight tickets by keywords only; not destinations, dates, and prices.
+Second, to support effective access to the deep Web, while the crawl-and-index techniques widely used in popular search engines today have been quite successful for the surface Web, such an access model may not be appropriate for the deep Web.
+To begin with, crawling will likely face the limit of coverage, which seems intrinsic because of the hidden and dynamic nature of Web databases.
+Further, indexing the crawled data will likely face the barrier of structural heterogeneity across the wide range of deep Web data: The current keyword-based indexing (which all search engines do), while serving the surface-Web pages well, will miss the schematic "structure" available in most Web databases- Imagine one can only search for flight tickets by keywords, but not destinations, dates, and prices!